POETSII/tinsel/README.md

 difference is that `0xc0000000-0xffffffff` is *partition interleaved*.
 The idea is that this region can hold a private partition for each thread, e.g. its stack and heap.
-When all threads access their partitions at the same time, it can be benificial for DRAM performance to interleave the partitions at the cache-line granularity -- and that's what the `0xc0000000-0xffffffff` region provides.
+When all threads access their partitions at the same time, it can be beneficial for DRAM performance to interleave the partitions at the cache-line granularity -- and that's what the `0xc0000000-0xffffffff` region provides.
 This partition-interleaved region is, by default, used for each thread's private stack and heap.

+Applications should *either* use region `0x40000000-0x7fffffff` *or* region `0xc0000000-0xffffffff`, but not both.
+This is because the address translation to implement interleaving is applied after the caches in the memory hierarchy, so the cache considers them as separate memory regions (which they are not).

 ## D. Tinsel CSRs